Seahawks vow defense ‘will change’ as they prepare for first NFC West game this season vs. 49ers

 “They’ve been very serious,’’ Carroll said.
 “Very tuned in.
 Our effort on the field has been as good as it’s been all year.
 Everybody feels it.
 You can just tell there’s another step to them that they picked up.
 It made for a really good week of competitive work.”

-Seattle will need all of it to keep alive one of the more impressive Russell Wilson streaks that is on the line this week — he has never lost three in a row since taking over as Seattle’s quarterback since 2012.
+Seattle will need all of it to keep alive one of the more impressive Russell Wilson streaks that is on the line this week — he has never lost three in a row since taking over as Seattle’s quarterback in 2012.

-And what does Wilson think is the key to never having lose three games in a row?
+And what does Wilson think is the key to never having lost three games in a row?

 “Not thinking about losing three in a row,’’ he said.